schleuder/schleuder-website/docs/index.md

 #### Mail Transport Agent

-Schleuder expects the list's email-address as first argument and the incoming email on standard-input.
+In "work"-mode, Schleuder expects the list's email-address as second argument (first one is "work") and the incoming email on standard-input.

-To enable Schleuder to receive emails your Mail Transport Agent must be configured accordingly.
+To enable Schleuder to receive emails, your Mail Transport Agent must be configured accordingly.
 How to do this with Postfix is documented in detail below.

 #### Postfix